-Effective from 1 January 2020, an employee's donation in prevention of COVID-19 can be fully deducted when calculating individual income tax (IIT).
-To enjoy this incentive, the employee can donate materials through public welfare social organisations or governments at or above the county level or directly to hospitals undertaking COVID-19 prevention and control tasks, but the employee can donate cash only through public welfare social organisations or governments at or above the county level.

-Effective from 1 January 2020, materials such as medicines, medical supplies and protective supplies provided to employees are not regarded as part of salaries and wages and thus are not subject to IIT.
+- Effective from 1 January to 31 December 2020, an employee's donation of cash and materials in prevention of COVID-19 can be fully deducted when calculating individual income tax (IIT).
+The incentive only applies if the employee donates cash and materials through public welfare social organisations or governments at or above the county level or directly donates materials to hospitals undertaking COVID-19 prevention and control tasks. - Effective from 1 January to 31 December 2020, materials such as medicines, medical supplies and protective supplies (excluding cash) provided to employees are not regarded as part of salaries and wages and thus are not subject to IIT. - Effective from 1 January to 31 December 2020, temporary subsidies and bonuses obtained by medical staff and epidemic prevention workers participating in COVID-19 prevention and control in accordance with the standards prescribed by the government are exempt from IIT.

-Effective from 1 January 2020, a company's donation of goods to support the prevention of COVID-19 is exempted from VAT and VAT surcharges.
-The incentive only applies if the company donates through public welfare social organisations or governments at or above county level, or to hospitals undertaking COVID-19 prevention and control tasks.

-Effective from 1 January 2020, a company's revenue generated from providing public transportation services, livelihood services and express (including transportation, pickup and delivery) services for residents' essential necessities is exempt from VAT and VAT surcharges.
-Certain conditions apply.

-Effective from 1 January 2020, a company's revenue from the transport of goods for epidemic prevention and control of COVID-19 outbreak is exempt from VAT and VAT surcharges.
-Certain conditions apply.

-Effective from 1 January 2020, qualified key enterprises for production of guarantee materials for epidemic prevention and control can apply for a full refund of excess accumulated input VAT amount on a monthly basis.
-The excess accumulated input VAT amount refers to the increased amount of input VAT at the end of this month compared to the accumulated input VAT at the end of December 2019.

-Effective from 1 March to 31 May 2020, for small-scale VAT taxpayers which enjoys the 3% VAT collection rate:

-- i. if located in Hubei province, their VAT is exempted; - ii. if located in other provinces, their VAT collection rate is reduced to 1%.
+- Effective from 1 January to 31 December 2020, a company's donation of goods to support the prevention of COVID-19 is exempted from VAT, consumption tax and local surcharges.
+The incentive only applies if the company donates through public welfare social organisations or governments at or above county level, or to hospitals undertaking COVID-19 prevention and control tasks. - Effective from 1 January to 31 December 2020, a company's revenue generated from providing public transportation services, livelihood services, express (including transportation, pickup and delivery) services for residents' essential necessities and movie showing services is exempt from VAT and local surcharges.
+Certain conditions apply. - Effective from 1 January to 31 December 2020, a company's revenue from the transport of goods for epidemic prevention and control of COVID-19 outbreak is exempt from VAT and local surcharges.
+Certain conditions apply. - Effective from 1 January to 31 December 2020, qualified key enterprises for production of guarantee materials for epidemic prevention and control can apply for a full refund of excess accumulated input VAT amount on a monthly basis.
+The excess accumulated input VAT amount refers to the increased amount of input VAT at the end of this month compared to the accumulated input VAT at the end of December 2019. - Effective from 1 March to 31 December 2020, for small-scale VAT taxpayers which enjoy the 3% VAT collection rate: - i. if located in Hubei province, their VAT is exempted; - ii. if located in other provinces, their VAT collection rate is reduced to 1%.

-Effective from 1 January 2020 to 31 March 2020, the donation of imported materials for COVID-19 prevention and control is exempt from import tariffs, import VAT and consumption tax.
-Imported materials for COVID-19 prevention include reagents, disinfection articles, protective supplies, ambulances, epidemic prevention vehicles, disinfection vehicles and emergency command vehicles.

-Effective from 1 January 2020 to 31 March 2020, imported materials that are directly used for the prevention and control of COVID-19 and whose importations are organised by the competent department of health are exempt from tariff.
+- Effective from 1 January 2020 to 31 March 2020, the donation of imported materials for COVID-19 prevention and control is exempt from import tariffs, import VAT and consumption tax.
+Imported materials for COVID-19 prevention include reagents, disinfection articles, protective supplies, ambulances, epidemic prevention vehicles, disinfection vehicles and emergency command vehicles. - Effective from 1 January 2020 to 31 March 2020, imported materials that are directly used for the prevention and control of COVID-19 and whose importations are organised by the competent department of health are exempt from tariff.